Advanced Research Computing

 Lead: Isabel Restrepo

 We partner with Brown’s researchers and academic community to bring modern software engineering, visualization, and data science practices to their work.
 We are software engineers and data scientists with expertise in a broad range of fields, including: visualization techniques, computer vision, computer graphics, web technologies, data management, and data science.
 We can program in almost any language, and enjoy learning new technologies, documenting, striving for best practices, and especially brewing coffee.
-Additionally, our group is responsible for supporting and developing applications for the YURT, Brown’s state of the art virtual reality theater.

 Lead: Helen Kershaw